VPNL/fLoc/README.md

 ## Code

 The *runme.m* wrapper function generates an object of the class `fLocSession` that is used to both run the experiment and also store information about the participant, stimulus, and task performance.
 A custom stimulus sequence is created for each run of the experiment and stored in an object of the class `fLocSequence`.
+Both of these class files are stored in the respository functions directory (`~/fLoc/functions/`) and can be edited to further customize the localizer.

 ### Using the runme function

 The `runme.m` function will prompt the experimenter for session information when called without input arguements.
-However, you can also specify these settings in advance by including following input arguements in the specified order:
+Alternatively, you can specify these settings in advance by including following input arguements:

 1. *name* — session-specific identifier (e.g., participant initials)
 2. *trigger* - option to trigger scanner (0 = no, 1 = yes)